ydclzby/K-9/CAD/README.md

 The torque of the shoulder is controlled directly via the servo, whose circular attachment is slotted into the shoulder and fastened with a screw.
 The torque of the elbow is transfered via the links which are attached between the servo and the elbow.
 Finally, the feet of the chassis is a squash ball cut into half.
 The advantage of the squash ball is the higher friction surface and elasticity, preventing the K-9 from slipping while walking towards the user.

+The mechanism works consistently, however, collisions and wear could loosen the joints, hence improvemets is possible with the use of ball bearings and